-Finally we compare how computational complexity of our sandwiching algorithm compare to the algorithm given in \cite{B-D-P}.
-Notice these two algorithms do look similar: they both use back-off strategies to run two bounding processes from some inspection time and check if they meet before time $0$.
-The difference is that in \cite{B-D-P} they use a so-called ``vacation system" to construct upper bound process, whereas we use the same queue but under RA discipline instead.
+Finally we study how the computational complexity of our sandwiching algorithm compares to the algorithm given in \cite{B-D-P}.
+Notice these two algorithms look similar: they both use back-off strategies to run two bounding processes from some inspection time and check if they meet before time $0$.
+The difference is that in \cite{B-D-P} they use a so-called \textquotedblleft vacation system\textquotedblright\ to construct upper bound process, whereas we use the same queue but under RA discipline instead.
 In the following numerical experiment, we define the computational complexity as the total number of arrivals each algorithm samples backwards to detect coalescence.
-Table \ref{tab:computation-cmpx-test} shows how they vary with traffic intensity, $\rho=\lambda/c\mu$, based on 5000 independent runs of both algorithms for each $\rho$.
-The result suggests that our second algorithm (sandwiching) outperform the one proposed in \cite{B-D-P} as the magnitude of our computational complexity does not increase as fast as theirs when traffic intensity increases.
+Table \ref{tab:computation-cmpx-test} shows how they vary with traffic intensity, $\rho/c=\lambda/(c\mu)$, based on $5000$ independent runs of both algorithms using the same back-off strategy with same initial $\kappa=1$.
+The result suggests that our second algorithm (sandwiching) outperforms the one proposed in \cite{B-D-P} as the magnitude of our computational complexity does not increase as fast as theirs when traffic intensity increases.